 The City and its Police were caught completely off guard by the 1993 serial blasts.
-Abu Salem knew as he entered Dubai Airport, that he would not be returning to Mumbai any time soon.
+Abu Salem knew as he entered Dubai Airport, he would not be returning to Mumbai any time soon.
 He had landed in Dubai under the name and fictitious identity of Akil Ahmed Azmi.

-The signing of an Extradition Treaty in 1996 between the UAE and Indian Governments had been a landmark event.
+The signing of an Extradition Treaty in 1996 between UAE and Indian Governments had been a landmark event.
 Salem was detained in Dubai and thrown behind bars.
-The Dubai Courts however ruled against the extradition of Akil Ahmed Azmi.
+Dubai Courts however ruled against the extradition of Akil Ahmed Azmi.
 It was circa 1998 and he slowly began planning to leave Dubai and settle down elsewhere.
 He zeroed in on Atlanta, Georgia.

 Salem owned five apartments in America, besides a cinema and a few petrol pumps.
 On 11th September, 2001 the world changed.
 Salem first landed in Oslo.
 He drove to Switzerland, Spain and Germany, but nothing seemed right.
 Finally, Shahzad, a small-time entrepreneur, suggested: Lisbon.
 Salem entered the territorial jurisdiction of Portugal in the assumed name of Arsalan Mohsin Ali on a Pakistani Passport.
-On 18th September, 2002 he was detained by the Portuguese Police at Lisbon on the strength of a Red Corner Notice.
-Shahzad was horrified when he discovered that the man who had been his bosom pal for 10 months and who had behaved so warmly, taking his ribbing and his punches sportingly, was a dreaded Don.
+On 18th September, 2002 he was detained by Portuguese Police at Lisbon on the strength of a Red Corner Notice.
+Shahzad was horrified when he discovered, the man who had been his bosom pal for 10 months and who had behaved so warmly, taking his ribbing and his punches sportingly, was a dreaded Don.

 India did not have an Extradition Treaty with Portugal in 2002.
 Portugal disagreed with India’s system of Death Penalty, having banned State Executions as far back as 1867.
-Portugal was not willing to send Salem back until the Indian Government gave firm assurances, in writing, that the Indian Courts would neither award the Death Penalty to Salem nor give him a Jail Sentence longer than 25 years.
+Portugal was not willing to send Salem back until the Indian Government gave firm assurances, in writing, Indian Courts would neither award the Death Penalty to Salem nor give him a Jail Sentence longer than 25 years.
 L.K.
-Advani, the then Deputy Prime Minister, who was allegedly crucial in the decision of demolishing the Babri Masjid, wrote a letter to Antonio Martins da Cruz, Portugal’s Minister for Foreign Affairs, promising that the Indian State would keep to these terms…
+Advani, the then Deputy Prime Minister, who was allegedly crucial in the decision of demolishing the Babri Masjid, wrote a letter to Antonio Martins da Cruz, Portugal’s Minister for Foreign Affairs, promising, Indian State would keep to these terms…

-As on date, there exists two divergent views with regard to the violation of the Principle of Speciality, rendered by the Supreme Court of India and the Constitutional Court of Portugal.
-The available options for the Union of India are either to approach an International Forum to settle the divergent view or in alternate reconcile through diplomatic channels.
+As on date, there exists two divergent views with regard to the violation of the Principle of Speciality, rendered by Supreme Court of India and Constitutional Court of Portugal.
+The available options for Union of India are either to approach an International Forum to settle the divergent view or in alternate reconcile through diplomatic channels.

-A Special Terrorism and Disruptive Activities Act (TADA) Court on 16th June, 2017 found Abu Salem and 5 others guilty of conspiring and carrying out a string of bomb blasts that ripped through the heart of Mumbai in 1993 and killed 257 people.
+A Special Terrorism and Disruptive Activities Act (TADA) Court on 16th June, 2017 found Abu Salem and 5 others guilty of conspiring and carrying out a string of bomb blasts which ripped through the heart of Mumbai in 1993 and killed 257 people.

 Arguments on the quantum of sentence will take place on 19.07.2017.
 The Anti-Death Penalty Squad need not worry about Abu Salem hanging by the noose.
 It remains to be seen though how the terms of his extradition is praised or criticized in the years to come.